jorisvanzundert/simsome/README.md

 `landscape.visualize( :agent = agent )`

 This will generate a nice `PNG` in the `tmp` folder.
 If you like animations add `:animate = true` to generate a `.mov` there.
-Generating animations takes a little longer obvious (a mere split second for a picture versus 56.135 seconds for an animation of 300 moves in a 129 by 129 landscape at 4096 by 3072 image resolution) but it is fun.
+Generating animations takes a little longer obvious (a mere split second for a picture versus 225.112 seconds, or 3'45", for an animation of 300 moves in a 129 by 129 landscape at 800 by 600 image resolution) but it is fun.

 Remember to store your interesting simulation by `simulation_id = landscape.store( agent: your_agent )`.
 I am lazy and hardly run nil checks, so I'll happily safe an empty landscape for you, but you'll run into a no method for nil thingy when trying to reload it later with `landscape.new(); landscape.load( simulation_id )`.
 So better add in that agent.

 When all that is done and stored in e.g. ``my_simulation.rb`` do ```$>ruby my_simulation.rb``` and sit back.
+It may look like [this](assets/Brave New Epistemic World.mov).

 ## The Future
 * I'll consider more nil checks where people may find them handy